hencydsouza/TEDxMITE-Ticket-Portal/README.md

 ![ticket page](./screenshots/sheet.png)

 ## Scan the QR code to test the application
 Pictures of printed tickets each with a unique qr code.
+Each of these tickets is a digital copy of the printed tickets and thus perform the same function

 ![Premium Pass](./screenshots/Ticket_No.001.jpg)